FREQUENTLY ASKED QUESTIONS

 1. The Manette Bridge will be closed to vehicles from 8 a.m.
 Saturday until 2 a.m.
 Sunday

-2. 11th Street from Pitt Avenue to Scott Avenue will be closed to vehicles all day for the Manette Block Party
+2. Pitt Avenue south of the roundabout will be closed thru 11th to Perry Avenue to vehicles all day

-3. Upper Shore Drive in Manette will be closed to vehicles from 10th Street to Hayward Avenue
+3. Upper Shore Drive in Manette will be closed to vehicles from 10th Street to Perry Avenue

 Can I bring my drone to this event?